Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 - Select only non-type material genomes. (found in assembly_summary_genbank.txt)

-- Removing uncultured and unidentified prokaryotes.
+- Removing uncultured and unidentified prokaryotes. (using specific keywords like uncultured,Candidatus .. etc)

 - Finally, select one random sample from every species.